-The recent passing of another famous actor is so sad.
-It reminds us once again that addiction is a deadly disease that can take a person in the prime of their life.
+The passing of a famous actor is so sad.
+It reminds us once again that addiction can be deadly and can take a person in the prime of their life.

 Philip Seymour Hoffman was known for his uncanny ability to morph like a chameleon into almost any role he took on, so much so that his incomparable prowess often overshadowed the movie he was starring in. ~ ABC News